Börje Klingberg

 Börje Klingberg (born 29 May 1952) is a former international speedway rider from Sweden.
 He earned 5 caps for the Sweden national speedway team.

 Speedway career

 In the Swedish Speedway Team Championship, Klingberg primarily rode for Njudungarna Vetlanda.

 Klingberg reached the final of the Speedway World Pairs Championship in the 1978 Speedway World Pairs Championship.

-He rode in the top tier of British Speedway in 1980, riding for Eastbourne Eagles.
+Klingberg rode in the top tier of British Speedway in 1980, riding for Eastbourne Eagles.